6.9 Integer Optimization¶

 An optimization problem where one or more of the variables are constrained to integer values is called a (mixed) integer optimization problem.
-MOSEK supports integer variables in combination with linear and conic quadratic problems.
+MOSEK supports integer variables in combination with linear, quadratic and quadratically constrtained and conic problems (except semidefinite).
 See the previous tutorials for an introduction to how to model these types of problems.

 We use the example